Kieselhorst Piano Company: Kieselhorst family

-John A. Kieselhorst Jr. (1844-1895), who was "considered the city's finest flute player", was also a published composer of works for piano and flute.
-He had a sister, Emma T. Kieselhorst (1849-1915), a schoolteacher.
+John A. Kieselhorst Jr. (1844–1895), who was "considered the city's finest flute player", was also a published composer of works for piano and flute.
+He had a sister, Emma T. Kieselhorst (1849–1915), a schoolteacher.
 She left an estate of $4,000 ($ today), most of which she bequeathed to various charities.

 John's children included Edwin, Henry, and John A. Kieselhorst.

 Edwin Kieselhorst was born in St. Louis in 1875.
 In 1900, Edwin eloped with Estelle Williams, a cashier at his company; they married in Little Rock, Arkansas; honeymooned in Hot Springs, Arkansas; and came back to live in his house at 4365 Forest Park Boulevard.
 In 1926, he and his wife took a four-month vacation to the South Sea Islands; he returned "weighing thirteen and one half pounds more than when he went away and looking as fit as a fiddle."
 Estelle died in 1938.
 In 1940, he was living at 12 Southmoor Drive in Clayton, Missouri.
 He died on November 11, 1940, of a heart attack while leaving a friend's house at 7314 Westmoreland Drive in University City, Missouri, and was buried in Bellefontaine Cemetery in St. Louis.

-Edwin had three sons: Wallace W. Kieselhorst, who won Yale University's lightweight boxing championship in 1923; Earl, another Yale grad; and Sydney B. Kieselhorst (1907-1988), who served as captain of Yale's track team in 1929, graduated the following year, and later won a Bronze Star during World War II for service in Belgium, Holland, and Germany from October 23, 1944, to May 8, 1945.
+Edwin had three sons: Wallace W. Kieselhorst (??-1954), who won Yale University's lightweight boxing championship in 1923; Earl, another Yale grad; and Sydney B. Kieselhorst (1907–1988), who served as captain of Yale's track team in 1929, graduated the following year, and later won a Bronze Star during World War II for service in Belgium, Holland, and Germany from October 23, 1944, to May 8, 1945.

-John A. Kieselhorst (June 27, 1880-November 30, 1934) was born in St. Louis.
-For two years, he attended Kemper Military School in Boonville, Missouri, where he befriended Will Rogers, then graduated from Culver Military Academy in Culver, Indiana.
+John A. Kieselhorst (June 27, 1880 – November 30, 1934) was born in St. Louis.
+He attended Kemper Military School in Boonville, Missouri, where he befriended Will Rogers, then transferred to and graduated from Culver Military Academy in Culver, Indiana.
 He worked for a few years under Edwin at the family business, then for a few years at a piano house in Detroit, Michigan.
-Around 1910, he settled in Alton, Illinois, where he opened a piano store of his own, adding phonographs and radios along the way.
+By 1909, he had settled in Alton, Illinois, where he opened a piano store of his own at 206 W. 3rd Street, adding phonographs and radios along the way.
 During World War I, he commanded Alton's reserve unit.
 Years later, he opened a debt-collection service; he closed the piano store in 1933.
 The following year, with his eyes failing him, he died of a self-inflicted gunshot.
 He left an estate of $11,366 ($ today) to his wife Florence, daughter Minerva, and son John A. Kieselhorst.